magento/devdocs/src/cloud/docker/docker-containers-service.md

 The following containers provide the services required to build, deploy and run {{site.data.var.ee}} sites.

 {:.bs-callout-info}
-See [Service configuration build options]({{site.baseurl}}/cloud/docker/docker-containers.html#service-containers) to customize container configuration when you build the Docker compose configuration file.
+See [Service configuration options]({{site.baseurl}}/cloud/docker/docker-containers.html#service-containers) to customize container configuration when you build the Docker compose configuration file.

 ## Database container